saantiaguilera/fiuba-taller2-Tallerify/README.md

 <img src="http://i.imgur.com/gYYaFDJ.png" height="320"> <img src="http://i.imgur.com/cJN7kZj.png" height="320"> <img src="http://i.imgur.com/QoRc3QX.png" height="320"> <img src="http://i.imgur.com/JbPkJ8u.png" height="320">

+## Documentation

+For a full documentation of all the clases, you can see the [javadoc documentation](https://github.com/tallerify/fiuba-taller-II-tallerify-android/blob/develop/javadoc/index.html)

 ## Structure

 FMP is a monolythic single-activity native android app.
 It uses a lot of state-of-art dependencies (eg RxJava) and has some architecture and design patterns applied to.
 FMP supports any phone with at least api level 16 and with internet and gps access.